 Our worship service on Sundays is supported by a number of parishioners of all ages.
 They exist to make those who come to St. John’s feel welcome and to help make the liturgy as beautiful and meaningful as possible.

 Following are brief descriptions of the many ministries that are part of our worship service.
 Certain roles require special training.
 There is a rotating service schedule and you may be asked to serve often depending on the role.
-If you would like to serve in one of our worship ministries, please contact the parish administrator.
+If you would like to serve in one of our worship ministries, please contact Fr.
+Rick.

 The ushers greet and welcome the congregation and assist with their seating.
 They distribute the worship bulletins.
 Ushers arrive early to make sure the church is neat.
 During the service they collect the offerings, which along with the bread and wine are presented to the celebrant.
 They also record the service attendance in the church book.
 Ushers are available to assist the congregation with any situational problems that might arise.
 They also pay special attention to newcomers by inviting them to coffee hour and presenting them with a gift of Vermont maple syrup.
 After each service, they tidy the pews for the next service.